AldoAndrade01/AldoAndrade01/README.md

-I dont know wtf im doing, but its funny 👽

 i like programming a little bit 🔥
 <!---
 AldoAndrade01/AldoAndrade01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.